panacea-js/core/README.md

 > Note: `cwd` and `env` are simply pointers to existing globals.
 If the environment variable aren't found then a hard-coded default option can be seen, e.g. `env.APP_SERVE_PORT || 3000` - this means that Panacea will first look for the `APP_SERVE_PORT` key in you .env file, otherwise the default of 3000 will be used.

+@todo - provide a simpler less comprehensive version of panacea.js file for typical customization options.

 ```js
   const cwd = process.cwd()
   const env = process.env